Repurchase Agreements (Repos)

 Purpose of Repos

 The main purpose of repos is to finance the purchase of securities by government bond dealers until they can be sold to customers.
 These are private trades for which there are no public quotes.
 For instance, since the United States Treasury sells its securities by auction, dealers must bid by specifying the price and quantity, and pay for successful bids by the settlement date.
-However, the dealer may not have all of the money on the settlement date, so if a dealer successfully bids for $1 billion worth of Treasuries, the dealer may pay $100,000,000 on the settlement date and finance the rest from the Treasury with the stipulation that they will be repurchased after the dealer receives payment from his customers.
+However, the dealer may not have all the money on the settlement date, so if a dealer successfully bids for $1 billion worth of Treasuries, the dealer may pay $100,000,000 on the settlement date and finance the rest from the Treasury with the stipulation that they will be repurchased after the dealer receives payment from his customers.
 As the dealer sells more securities, more of the collateral is repurchased from the Treasury for the bid price plus accrued interest on the security plus the interest that the Treasury charges for carrying the inventory.
 Because most dealers can sell most of their inventory quickly, they only need to borrow money for a day or a few days at most, which is why the terms of most repos is very short.

 The Repo Market

+The repo market in the United States began in 1917, and expanded substantially in the 1980s.
+The Federal Reserve, as well as other central banks, use repo markets to extend credit and manage interest rates.
+Money market funds use repos to earn interest.
 The repo market is the largest money market sector.
 There are several other large traders of repos besides government bond dealers.
 The net buyers of repos are money market funds, bank trust departments, municipalities, and corporations.
 The net sellers of collateral are thrifts and commercial banks.

 Repos are not only used to finance inventory, but are also used to cover short positions of securities, and much of the repo market arises from speculative trading, where traders attempt to profit from the differences in the repo rates of repos and reverses.
 However, probably the largest player in the repo market is the Federal Reserve.

-While the Federal Reserve can, and does, implement monetary policy by buying and selling Treasuries outright, its major tool is repos—buying collateral increases the amount of money in the market and lowers interest rates, and selling collateral has the opposite effect.
+While the Federal Reserve can, and does, implement monetary policy by buying and selling Treasuries outright, its major tool is repos — buying collateral increases the amount of money in the market and lowers interest rates, and selling collateral has the opposite effect.

 The Fed uses different terms to describe repos and reverse repos.
 A system repo is when the Fed lends money to dealers based on their collateral.
 Hence, the Fed is describing its reverse repo in terms of the other party's view (evidently referring to the parties in general as the system) rather than its own.
 Similarly, a customer repo is a system repo that the Fed carries out on behalf of a foreign central bank.
 When the Fed borrows money by selling collateral, it is called a matched sale repurchase agreement, which is usually shortened to just matched sale.

 During December, 2009, the Fed had started testing the use of reverse repos for withdrawing money out of the market.
-During the credit crisis, the Fed bought large amounts of mortgaged-backed securities (MBSs) as a way to keep interest rates low and to increase the money supply to stimulate the economy.
+During the Great Recession, the Fed bought large amounts of mortgaged-backed securities (MBSs) as a way to keep interest rates low and to increase the money supply to stimulate the economy.
 However, it was always the Fed's intention to reverse this supply of money to minimize inflation.
 The Fed could simply sell the mortgaged-backed securities to decrease the money supply, but if it did so, the price of the MBSs would fall, which would increase mortgage rates, which would dampen the housing recovery.
 The reverse repo solves this problem by reducing the money supply through short-term trades rather than by selling.
 Since the Fed buys back the MBSs at a stipulated price, MBS prices don't fall and mortgage rates don't rise, but the continual rollover of the reverse repos does reduce the money supply.
 (Fed Begins Testing a Strategy to Exit a Securities Program)